microsoft/react-native-windows/vnext/docs/NativeModules.md

 Native Modules are for exposing general purpose native code to JS.

-View Managers are for exposing new native Xaml controls as React Native Components to use within JS.
+View Managers are for exposing new native XAML controls as React Native Components to use within JSX.

 ## Native Modules

-Native Modules contain (or wrap) native code which can then be exposed to JS.
+Native modules contain (or wrap) native code which can then be exposed to JS.
 To accomplish this in RNW, at a high level you must:

 1. Author a Windows Runtime Class which implements `Microsoft.ReactNative.INativeModule` and calls your native code.
 2. Register your new `INativeModule` within the native code of your React Native host application.